 To mitigate this crisis, research efforts are being focused on identifying novel antibiotics through screening of bioactive secondary metabolites produced by soil microbes.
 More than half (60%) of currently used antibiotics were derived from Actinomycetota soil bacteria alone!
 Considering that a single gram of soil can harbor up to 1,000,000 species of bacteria, soil microbiota could potentially be a treasure trove of antibiotic synthesizing microbes.
 During the Illinois Summer Research Academy, we will use a variety of biochemical and microbiological techniques to isolate and screen for bioactive metabolite synthesizing microbes.

-House wren evolutionary ecology with Dr. Pirmin Nietlisbach, Assistant Professor of Evolutionary Biology
+House wren evolutionary ecology with Dr. Pirmin Nietlisbach, Assistant Professor of Evolutionary Genetics

 Biochemistry with Dr. Marjorie A. Jones, Professor of Biochemistry

 Students will learn to grow Leishmania tarentolae, a one-celled organism, which is a pathogen for reptiles but not humans, so it can safely be used as a model system.
 Students will learn how to grow cells using sterile technique and measure cell growth using several enzyme assays.
 Students will also help perform spectroscopy assays to measure how additions of various compounds affect the cells.
 The long-term goal of this research is to propose new pharmaceutical drugs to treat human Leishmania diseases, which infect more than 20–25 million people worldwide and for which there are few good treatments.
-(Minimum = 4 high school students and maximum = 14 high school students)
+(Minimum = 6 high school students, maximum = 18 high school students)

 Application of Computational Modeling to Solve Chemistry Problems with Dr. Bhaskar Chilukuri, Assistant Professor of Physical Chemistry